Richard Steinman, MD, PhD

 The MSTP program in Pittsburgh includes a series of professional development courses to teach career skills.
 The 3 summer professional development courses begin prior to medical school and build skills in research presentation, scientific design and grantwriting.
 A majority of graduating students have been successful in competing for individual grants from NIH or other national agencies, a credential that bolsters their applications for positions after medical school.

 MSTP students come together in an enrichment curriculum that includes literature review and ethics classes, and in monthly workshops in which students of all years participate.
 Students also participate in multiple committees that help keep the MSTP functioning and shape its direction.
 These facets of the training program foster a rich social learning environment that allows students from different years to learn from each other.
 The MSTP is a multi-year commitment, and an important ingredient (along with hard work and active learning) is fun.
-One reason that we are proud of our students, in addition to their many research accomplishments, is that their active input has helped the MSTP in Pittsburgh to evolve into the coherent and comprehensive program that it is now.
+At the same time, we recognize that these years of active learning and transitions between roles can engender stress or lapses in attention to one's needs.
+In the MSTP, we are deeply committed to student health and wellness and to ensuring an environment of open communication and resources to bolstering student well-being.
+One reason that we are proud of our students, in addition to their many research accomplishments, is that their active input has helped the MSTP in Pittsburgh to evolve into the coherent , supportive and comprehensive program that it is now.

 We encourage students to immerse themselves in clinical medicine early and to sustain clinical skills during their PhD research.
 Before beginning formal graduate program training, MSTP students immerse themselves in an intense medical clerkship for 8 weeks.
 During graduate school, each student also participates for roughly ten months in a customized one-on-one medical clinical clerkship with a physician preceptor for one-half-day per week.
 This experience models the experience of physician scientists and allows the student to better assess specialties that match their passion and their research proclivities.
 These early exposures to clinical medicine can help students’ career goals mature.